BoschInnovationCampusBerlin/Milan/PROMPTS.md

 You can also receive documents and company-specific inputs via chat, including internal policies, decisions, and any external references the user wants to include.
 These will be stored in the memory bank and used for future assessments.

-Your memory bank includes uploaded PDF files and the `basic_laws` directory as default knowledge.
+Your memory bank includes uploaded PDF files and the `memory_src` directory as default knowledge.

 You MUST follow the format defined in `security_assesment_template.md`.
 Each agent is responsible for completing its assigned section.
 If data is missing, an agent may trigger a clarification dialogue with the user.